-Service Statements Key Performance Indicators Target Progress at 30 June 2009 1 To provide the waste collection service.
-1.1 Service missed bins.
-All missed services throughout the year have been attended to within the 24hrs target set 2 To provide the recycling service for the community.
-2.1 Manage recycling contracts.
+Service Statements Key Pe rformance Indicators Target Progress at 30 June 2009 1 To provide the waste collection service.
+1.1 Service m nissed bins.
+24 hours from notification.
+All missed services throughout the year have been attended to within the 24hrs target set 2 .
+To provide the recycling service for the community.
+2.1 Manage r ecycling contracts.
 Zero non conformance to contract conditions.
-There has been zero non conformance to the contract conditions over the past year Increase domestic recycling activities and community participation through education and the provision of increased recycling service.
+There has been zero non conformance to the contract conditions over the past year and comm education domestic recycling activities nunity participation through and the provision of recycling service.
 5% annual increase.
-Awaiting the compilation of the statistics from the annual "State of the Environment Report" due September 2009 3 To provide the Kerb Side Collection Service.
-Manage kerbside collection service contracts.
-100% compliance with contract conditions.
-There has been zero non conformance to the contract conditions over the past year 4 Provide waste education to the Hawkesbury community.
-Education programs are developed and presented to the community to encourage recycling and waste avoidance.
-March.
+Awaiting the compilation of the statistics from the annual "State of the Environment Report" due September 2009 3 .
+To provide the Kerb Side Collection Service.
+3.1 Manage k contracts. erbside collection service 100% compliance with contract conditions.
+There has been zero non conformance to the contract conditions over the past year 4 Provide waste education to the Hawkesbury community. and prese n programs are developed ented to the community to e recycling and waste e.
 With the introduction of the new recycling service contract in August '09 a new program will be created March 2010 for the 2010/2011 financial year